kwawrows/dunetrigger/docs/README.md

 The analyser can be found in the TriggerAna repo under `TPGAna_module.cc`.

 ### Example FCL for running the analyser:
-Example fcls for running the analyser on TP output is in tpgtest_fcls.
-You should be able to run them with
+Example fcls for running the analyser on TP output are in tpgtest_fcls.
+You should be able to run them with something like

 ```bash
 lar -c runana_ST.fcl -S /pnfs/dune/scratch/users/kwawrows/singlee_n50k/tps/files_out.list -n 200